optuna/optuna/docs/source/faq.rst

     objective(FixedTrial({'x': -1.0, 'y': -6}))  # -7.0

-Using :class:`~optuna.trial.FixedTrial`, we can write unit tests as follows:
+Using :class:`~optuna.trial.FixedTrial`, you can write unit tests as follows:

 .. code-block:: python